House Concert Booking

 - We will never begrudge any guests who are unable, or choose not to, contribute.
 We know that at times, it seems it will be awkward to be explicit about money with your guests, but we’ve found it’s best to just be as up-front and clear as possible from the start – everyone seems to receive it just fine.
 It is actually much less awkward when guests know what to expect from the start.

-- We don’t always ask house concert hosts for a guaranteed minimum, but we often do – depending on travel or risk involved.
+- We generally ask for a $500 minimum versus 100% of the donations for BettySoo doing a solo house concert – especially if travel or risk of loss of income is involved.
 In any case, it’s a really good idea to discuss with us if you think the attendance will be fewer than 15 people, as that may help us to decide what other gigs we may or may not need to accept on that leg of a tour.
+Yes, we know hosting is a labor of love; we've been on the other end of this relationship and think it's well worth it!

-- IF/WHEN YOU RECEIVE A CONTRACT from the agent, please don’t be intimidated!
-Many artists have one standard contract that goes to all venues and/or hosts, whether the show is at a festival or in a living room.
+- IF/WHEN YOU RECEIVE A CONTRACT from an agent, please don’t be intimidated!
+Many artists have one standard contract that goes to all venues and/or hosts, whether the show is at a festival, an opera house...or in a living room.
 Don’t be afraid to call or e-mail back, saying, “I’m happy to provide this part of the hospitality but not this other… or I don’t think I can provide these particular items on the technical rider…” etc. The contract is just a starting point for negotiation and to let a venue know what an artist’s normal expectations are.
-But we’re often flexible on many points!
+It may seem demanding, but we’re often flexible on many points!

 - Thank you for considering hosting a house concert.
 Whether you’re still interested (or not) or able to host one, we highly recommend that you keep your eyes open for house concerts of your favorite artists.
 Go attend some of them!
 We think you’ll enjoy the experience.